-“One more rule, though,” I said, opening a much larger box, “–if you bring chocolate for the kids, you should bring some for the adults too.”
-And Jenna was happy to pass it out as we heard the Scripture.
+“One more rule, though,” I said, opening a much larger box — “if you bring chocolate for the kids, you should bring some for the adults too.”

-“You have heard that it was said to those who lived long ago, ‘You shall not murder’, and ‘all who commit murder will be in danger of judgment.’
-But I say to you that everyone who is angry with their brother or sister will be in danger of judgment.
-Anyone who says to their brother or sister, ‘You idiot’ will be in danger of being condemned by the governing council.
-Anyone who says, ‘You fool’ will be in danger of fiery hell.
-Therefore, if you bring your gift to the altar and there remember that your brother or sister has something against you, leave your gift at the altar and go.
-First make things right with your brother or sister and then come back and offer your gift.
-Be sure to make friends quickly with your opponents while you are with them on the way to court.
-Otherwise, they will haul you before the judge, the judge will turn you over to the officer of the court, and you will be thrown into prison.
-Truly I tell you, you won’t get out of there until you’ve paid the very last penny.
+“You have heard that it was said to those of ancient times, ‘You shall not murder’; and ‘whoever murders shall be liable to judgment.’
+But I say to you that if you are angry with a brother or sister, you will be liable to judgment; and if you insult a brother or sister, you will be liable to the council; and if you say, ‘You fool,’ you will be liable to the hell of fire.
+So when you are offering your gift at the altar, if you remember that your brother or sister has something against you, leave your gift there before the altar and go; first be reconciled to your brother or sister, and then come and offer your gift.
+Come to terms quickly with your accuser while you are on the way to court with him, or your accuser may hand you over to the judge, and the judge to the guard, and you will be thrown into prison.
+Truly I tell you, you will never get out until you have paid the last penny.

 “You have heard that it was said, ‘You shall not commit adultery.’
-But I say to you that every man who looks at a woman lustfully has already committed adultery in his heart.
-If your right eye causes you to fall into sin, tear it out and throw it away.
-It’s better that you lose a part of your body than that your whole body be thrown into hell.
-If your right hand causes you to fall into sin, cut it off and throw it away.
-It’s better that you lose a part of your body than that your whole body go into hell.
+But I say to you that everyone who looks at a woman with lust has already committed adultery with her in his heart.
+If your right eye causes you to sin, tear it out and throw it away; it is better for you to lose one of your members than for your whole body to be thrown into hell.
+And if your right hand causes you to sin, cut it off and throw it away; it is better for you to lose one of your members than for your whole body to go into hell.

-“It was said, ‘Whoever divorces his wife must give her a divorce certificate.’
-But I say to you that whoever divorces his wife except for infidelity forces her to commit adultery.
-And whoever marries a divorced woman commits adultery.
+“It was also said, ‘Whoever divorces his wife, let him give her a certificate of divorce.’
+But I say to you that anyone who divorces his wife, except on the ground of unchastity, causes her to commit adultery; and whoever marries a divorced woman commits adultery.